rrousselGit/flutter_hooks/README.md

 - A function

-Functions is by far the most common way to write a hook.
+Functions are by far the most common way to write a hook.
 Thanks to hooks being composable by nature, a function will be able to combine other hooks to create a custom hook.
-By convention these functions will be prefixed by `use`.
+By convention, these functions will be prefixed by `use`.

 The following defines a custom hook that creates a variable and logs its value on the console whenever the value changes: